zeroflag/fcl/README.md

   sum @ ;
 ```

+Here the quotation is called by the word `each` not by `tst`.
+It can still access to `sum` as it maintains the same stack frame as `tst`.

 Local variables are lexically scoped.
 If the quotation is called by another word, the `sum` still denotes the variable that was defined in the quotation's context.

 Quotations don't act as lexical closures however.
 The parameter stack is unwinded after the enclosing function is returned.

 ### Implementation notes

 The quotation code is compiled into the enclosing word and bypassed by a jump.
 At runtime the quotation pushes its address as well as a stack frame to the stack.
-The word `yield` calls the address like a normal word and sets the parameter stack pointer to the quotation's stack frame.
+The word `yield` calls the address like a normal word and sets the parameter stack pointer to point to the quotation's stack frame.

 ## List